dolphindb/grafana-datasource/README.md

 #### 5.1 UTC time zone conversion

-Since the default timezone of Grafana dashboards is UTC, Grafana assumes all input temporal data are UTC time.
+Grafana assumes all input temporal data are UTC time.
 You should convert temporal data from your local time zone to UTC with DolphinDB function `gmtime` before using Grafana.

 Generate UTC time in DolphinDB:
 ```
 select gmtime(ts) as time_sec, temperature as serie1 from temperatureTable
 ```
-#### 5.2 Fetch data based on moving time interval
+#### 5.2 Fetch data based on moving windows

 Grafana fetches data periodically in moving windows to display streaming data.
  ![image](img/4.PNG)